michael-haerle/regression_project/README.md

 ### Takeaways from exploration:
-- The new column I made for people above the Avg Monthly Charge and Below the Avg Tenure seems to be a good column to use in the modeling phase.
+- Tax Value has a positive correlation with house_size_large, decade, full_bathroom, year_built, square_feet, bathrooms, and bedrooms.
+- Any decade after the 1960's is above the average Tax Value.
+- There were only 12 properties sold on Santa Catalina Island.
+- Fireplaces does not apear to be useful for the modeling phase.
-- Most of the numeric columns will be used for the modeling phase.
+- Decade and the house_size columns will be used during the modeling phase.

 ***